-An international student whose post-secondary education is completed outside of the U.S. is expected to hold a degree representing completion of at least four years of study with above average scholarship from a university or university-level institution.
+An international student whose post-secondary education is completed outside of the U.S. is expected to hold a degree representing completion of at least four years of study with above average/very good scholarship from a university or university-level institution.

 Submitted application materials are reviewed by faculty admissions committees in each major program who select the best qualified applicants.
 These admissions committees base recommendations for admission upon a careful comparison of applications, and this may take considerable time.
 Diversity, Inclusion and Admissions, therefore, cannot guarantee that the applicant will receive a response, favorable or unfavorable, on or before any specific date.
 The applicant, moreover, should not construe a lack of response as an intention to act favorably on the application.

-When a decision is made, applicants receive an email, directing them to the Graduate Division’s application site and the option Decision Status.
+When a decision is made, applicants receive an email, directing them to the Division of Graduate Education’s application site and the option Decision Status.
 Applicants sign in using the email address used to create their application account (not the User Name) and their application password to read the official decision letter.

-If admitted, the conditions of admission and information and instructions concerning registration (via a link to the Statement of Intent to Register and a Statement of Legal Residence) will be included as part of the offer of admission letter, which can be printed out from the Graduate Division site.
+If admitted, the conditions of admission and information and instructions concerning registration (via a link to the Statement of Intent to Register and a Statement of Legal Residence) will be included as part of the offer of admission letter, which can be printed out from the Division of Graduate Education site.
 (International applicants: please read Visa Procedures/Financial Verification.)

-Only official notification from the dean of the Graduate Division constitutes approval of admission.
+Only official notification from the dean of the Division of Graduate Education constitutes approval of admission.

 Both the concurrent and articulated degree programs have the potential of allowing the student to acquire two degrees in less time than normally required if the courses of instruction are taken in sequence.